DC mayor tests positive for COVID-19, reports mild symptoms

 Bowser’s office said she did not attend the Gridiron event.

-Virus metrics in Washington have crept up in the past month according to most trackers.
-But they are still far below the recent January peak during the omicron variant surge, and Bowser has lifted most of the District’s COVID restrictions.
+Virus metrics in Washington have crept up in the past month according to the city health department.
+The weekly case rate per 100,000 residents climbed from 51 at the beginning of March to 110 at the end of March.
+But that’s still far below the weekly case rate of 865 per 100,000 residents reported in the second week of January during the omicron variant surge,

+Bowser has lifted most of the District’s COVID restrictions, including mask and vaccine mandates in most indoor spaces.
+Her last public event was a Tuesday evening conference sponsored by Axios.

 By ASHRAF KHALIL